Ingredients

 4. Rub the inside of your bread tin with butter to stop the dough from sticking.
 This time, lightly flour a patch of worktop, an area about 30cm in diameter, and scoop the dough onto it again with your scraper.
 Pat the dough out once more to about 2cm thick, but this time fold the left and right sides in so they meet in the middle.
 Then roll the dough up tightly into a scroll, and place seam-side down in the tin.
 Cover and leave at room temperature for an hour, it will rise by about 50% but not quite double.

 6. Heat the oven to 200C fan.
 Sprinkle the top of the top with flour.
-Using a dough blade (or a pair of scissors) slash or snip a criss-cross pattern on the top of the loaf.
+Using a dough scoring knife slash a criss-cross pattern on the top of the loaf.
 Place the tin in the oven, shut the door and bake for 35 - 40 minutes.
-Remove from the oven, leave to cool slightly then remove from the tin and leave sitting on a wire rack until cold before slicing.
+Remove from the oven, leave to cool slightly then remove from the tin and leave sitting on a cooling rack until cold before slicing.